custom-components/ble_monitor/info.md

 {% if installed and version_installed != selected_tag %}

-# Changes since 0.3.0 (please recheck updated readme)
+# Changes since 0.4.1

-In addition to LYWSDCGQ, added support for the following Xiaomi sensors:
+Added support for the following Xiaomi sensor:

-- LYWSD02 (rectangular body, E-Ink)
-- CGG1 (round body, E-Ink)
-- HHCCJCY01 (MiFlora)

-Attributes added:

-- RSSI in dBm (Received Signal Strength Indicator)
-- Device type

-Fixed:

-- Now the component correctly terminates the subprocesses, there are no more zombies when restarting HA.
-- Improved malformed (or unknown?) messages detection.
+- HHCCPOT002 (FlowerPot, RoPot)

 {% endif %}